pavelraiden/noktvrn_ai_artist/CONTRIBUTION_GUIDE.md

 - **Modular and Scalable Design**
   Code must be modular, scalable, clean, and ready for future expansions without major rewrites.

+- **Self-Learning Enhancement**
+  Every contribution must aim to improve the system's ability to self-learn, self-adapt, and self-optimize over time based on performance data and feedback.

 ---

 ## 📂 Project Structure Overview